LitiumAB/Samples/Samples/Display recently visited products/README.md

 This sample shows how to create a service that will add and keep track of the products the user has recently visited for the session.
 The data is saved to a cookie.

 Per default, up to 4 products will be displayed.
 This is hard-coded, but could easily be changed to a website setting instead.
-The current product is not displayed.
+The current product is displayed.

 ## Instructions